Sentinel-One/CobaltStrikeParser/README.md

 Parses CobaltStrike Beacon's configuration from PE or memory dump.

 positional arguments:
-  path               Stager's file path
+  path               Beacon file path

 optional arguments:
   -h, --help         show this help message and exit --json             Print as json
-  --quiet            Do not print missing settings --version VERSION  Try as specific cobalt version (3 or 4).
+  --quiet            Do not print missing or empty settings --version VERSION  Try as specific cobalt version (3 or 4).
 If not specified, tries both.
-For decoded configs, this must be set for accuracy.
 ```